 Precision Summary Results

-Two versions of the diffusion tube precision summary results are provided; one detailing the full set of recorded precision results for all years and all laboratories, and a second, reduced version containing only the last 3 years of recorded precision results for those laboratories that currently provide diffusion tube analysis.
-The latest precision results can be downloaded below.
+The diffusion tube precision summary results are provided below.
+This details the total number of recorded good/bad precision results for the last 3 years for laboratories that currently provide diffusion tube analysis.

 Please note that the performance of a laboratory may change from one year to another.
 Therefore, when assessing the performance of a laboratory using the findings in the above summary, account should be taken of the proportion of “poor” precision co-location results, not just the presence or absence of poor precision co-location results.
 Given this, particular care should be exercised when interpreting the results for a laboratory with only a few precision results.
 Some laboratories in the co-location spreadsheet are not represented in the summary, because there were no duplicate or triplicate co-location results for that laboratory (some co-location studies are carried out using tubes exposed singly).